 In the shadow of the Pyramids of Giza and under the eternal gaze of the Great Sphynx, the Egyptian Red Sea beckons divers to explore its underwater treasure.
 Journey to these fabled lands with Eco-Photo Explorers to experience an adventure for the ages.
 Using photography and video, Eco-Photo Explorers will first visit ancient Egyptian monuments before exploring the jaw-dropping marine eco-system of the Red Sea from a liveaboard dive operation.

 Michael Salvarezza and Christopher Weaver have been diving the waters of the world since 1978.
-They have presented their work in many multi-media slide presentations and have been published in numerous magazines including National Geographic Adventure.
+They have presented their work to many audiences and have been published in numerous magazines including National Geographic Adventure.
 Their work has also been used to support a number of research and educational programs, including the Jason Project for Education, the Atlantis Marine World Aquarium in New York, the Cambridge University and the University of Groningen Arctic Centre work on monitoring the transformation of historic features in Antarctica and Svalbard.Michael Salvarezza – Christopher Weaver

 Join Nauticam Ambassador Hergen Spalink for a trip across the popular dive regions of Indonesia including Bali, Komodo, Alor, the Banda Sea, Ambon, Lembeh, Bunaken, Triton Bay and Raja Ampat through photos and videos taken over more than ten years living and working across the archipelago.